ejagombar/ejagombar/README.md

 #### Hi, I am [Ed Agombar](https://eagombar.uk)
-An Electronic and Computer Engineering Student in the UK
+An Electronic and Computer Engineering Graduate in the UK